A follow-up to understanding Video Levels and Data Levels in DaVinci Resolve

 And then, of what value is being able to see lines on a scope at and at ?“

 You’re still confused.
 But I also know where your confusion comes from (since I was once just as confused about this specific aspect of this subject).

 I can’t leave you where I did in that previous Insight (which focused on how Data and Video Levels get saved out upon rendering)!

 I glossed over the fact that there’s a whole separate pipeline that needs to be dealt with on its own:

-- How and when does our monitoring needs to change depending on our ‘Video Level’ or ‘Data Level’ settings
+- How and when does our monitoring need to change depending on our ‘Video Level’ or ‘Data Level’ settings

-- How does that effect where we place our 100% whites and 0% blacks when evaluating our scopes?
+- How does that affect where we place our 100% whites and 0% blacks when evaluating our scopes?
 Especially on external scopes?

 And Margus, while I don’t do animations – I’m pretty good with Mind Maps, so I’ve created a Mind Map showing graphically what’s going on with our signal path and what we need to change if we ever move off our default settings.